View Frank Neal's Obituary on www.pressargus.com/ and share memories

 Frank Neal Jr.

-He was preceded in death by his parents, Frank Neal Sr. and wife Clara (Lynn) Neal; and first wife, Jonnie (Burkhart) Neal and mother of his children.
+He was preceded in death by his parents, Frank Neal Sr. and wife Clara (Lynn) Neal; and his first wife and the mother of his children, Jonnie (Burkhart) Neal.

 Funeral service will be 10 a.m.
-Wednesday at Ocker of Alma Funeral Home Chapel with burial with honors at the U.S. National Cemetery in Fort Smith under the direction of Ocker of Alma Funeral Home.
+Wednesday, April 24, 2019, at Ocker of Alma Funeral Home Chapel with burial with military honors at the U.S. National Cemetery in Fort Smith, under the direction of Ocker of Alma Funeral Home.

-He is survived by his wife, Wilma Neal of the home; two daughters, Cynthia Ann Brown and husband Denny Brown of Alma and Renee Coffman and husband Danny of Maumelle; a son, Michael Neal and wife Tina of Fort Smith; a stepdaughter, Cheryle Ray Coffman and husband Cletce of Magnolia, Texas.; a stepson, Gerald Cook of Alma; and several great-grandchildren and great-great-grandchildren
+He is survived by his wife, Wilma Neal of the home; two daughters, Cynthia Ann Brown and husband Denny Brown of Alma and Renee Coffman and husband Danny of Maumelle; a son, Michael Neal and wife Tina of Fort Smith; a stepdaughter, Cheryle Ray and husband Cletce of Magnolia, Texas; a stepson, Gerald Cook of Alma; and several grandchildren and great-grandchildren.

-Pallbearers will be Jason Brown, Travis Brown, Jerald Cook, Larry Gregory, Bill Vickery and Denny Brown.
+Pallbearers will be Jason Brown, Travis Brown, Gerald Cook, Larry Gregory, Bill Vickery and Denny Brown.

-In lieu of flowers, memorials may be made to the Alma Boys and Girls Club and the Gregory Cemetery, c/o Citizens Bank & Trust Co., 200 U.S. 71 N., Alma, AR.
+In lieu of flowers, memorials may be made to Alma Boys and Girls Club; or Gregory Cemetery c/o Citizens Bank & Trust Company, 200 U.S. 71 N., Alma, AR 72921.

 Published in Press Argus-Courier on Apr.
 22, 2019